 - United Nations Convention on the Rights of the Child 1989 (1)

 - convention on Protection of Children and Co-operation in respect of Intercountry Adoption (concluded 29 May1993) [the 1993 Hague Convention].

 (1) Family and Children Policy Directorate - Intercountry Adoption Privacy Notice - Ratified by the UK in 1991

 Adoption Regional Policy and Procedures 2017 (Chapter 13) – produced by the then Health and Social Care Board, now the Strategic Planning and Performance Group of the Department of Health1

 Categories of personal data

-Your intercountry adoptive application dossier which is forwarded to the Central Authority of the country from which you wish to adopt contains the information provided by you to your HSC Trust during the adoption assessment process.
+Your intercountry adoptive application dossier which is forwarded by the Department to the Central Authority of the country from which you wish to adopt contains the information provided by you to your HSC Trust during the adoption assessment process.
 This will include information relating to:

 - family background information for you, your parents and siblings and any other significant persons in your family;

 - significant events that impacted on your life;